Saturday, 16 December 2006

 “Looks like a fucking powder-puff,” said one of my mates.

 But having said that, the 280E has never broken down, or let me down, for that matter.
-She's been a classy old bird all the years I've had her, despite what everyone around me has said at various times.
+She's been a classy old bird all these years I've had her, despite what everyone around me has said at various times.
 Believe it or not, people, boys have been impressed by that car, over the years.
 It always kind of amused me, since I've always just got stick about her from everyone else, my secret weapon.

 Sad to think of her gasping her last breath.

-Mat just laughed when I suggested I could get a purple Monaro, at one of those moments when he was dishing Fiona.
+Matt just laughed when I suggested I could get a purple Monaro, at one of those moments when he was dishing Fiona.
 I saw one driving down the Calder, it looked slick.
-Mat said the idea was too laughable.
+Matt said the idea was too laughable.
 I didn't expect him to react that way.
 I'm not sure what he meant, exactly?
 Something about changing my name to Spiro.
 Then he was talking about his ex-boyfriend's cock, some Italian mechanic named Tony who, apparently, had a salami as big as his wrist.

 “Beaudy!” he said.
 Thumbs up.